sastrand/graph_hw/README.md

 4. Based on the following pseudocode (sourced from [here](https://en.wikipedia.org/wiki/A*_search_algorithm)), implement the A\* algorithm to find the shortest path between Emeryville and Raleigh.
 Include your code and test output with your submission.

-For an excellent approach to a heuristic function, check out the class's general Slack channel.
-Pending the author's permission, I will add the table of Euclidean distances to this repo.
+For use by a heuristic function, the file `amtrac_euc.txt` contains the Euclidean distances between each city in the dataset.
+The original `amtrac_euc.txt` file and the script that generated it are available [here](https://github.com/jeff-lund/AmtrakHeuristics).

         function A*(start, goal)
             // The set of nodes already evaluated